hyperledger/indy-hipe/text/dkms/dkms-v4.md

 ## 4.3.
 Microledgers

 From a privacy perspective—and particularly for compliance with privacy regulations such as the EU General Data Protection Regulation (GDPR)—the ideal identifier is a **pairwise pseudonymous DID**.
-This DID (and its corresponding DID document) is only known to the two parties to a relationship.
+This DID (and its corresponding DID document) is only known to the two parties in a relationship.

 Because pairwise pseudonymous DID documents contain the public keys and service endpoints necessary for the respective DKMS agents to connect and send encrypted, signed messages to each other, there is no need for pairwise pseudonymous DIDs to be registered on a public ledger or even a conventional private ledger.
 Rather they can use **microledgers**.